mrchristensen/Roomer/README.md

 DynamoDB

-- Database for user table (not user credentials)
+- database for user table (not user credentials)

 EC2

 - an instance runs our MongoDB

+Simple Email Service

+- handles the messaging between users